Lead Generation: Website Best Practices

 It’s the little things…

 Yes, lead generation is a bit more complicated than this.
 Visitors don’t necessarily follow that flow.
 It may take many visits and pageviews over a long timeframe.
+Sometimes, the most popular user flow through your site is not what you expect.

 Leads happen.
 But put these tips in place on your site, and you may feel the difference.
 Get your website to do this well, and the leads will flow in.